-Even though it’s relatively new, Grammarly has quickly risen to become the most popular grammar checking software.
-But it’s straightforward to see why; it has a great free plan, it works in real-time, it’s reasonably accurate, and it just works.
+Even though it’s relatively new, Grammarly has quickly risen to become the most popular grammar-checking software.
+But it’s straightforward to see why; it has a great free plan, works in real-time, is reasonably accurate, and just works.

 Even as I write these words in the WordPress editor, I’m keeping an eye on the bottom right corner where there revolving green thingy keeps checking my writing.

 If you have been reading Grammarly reviews to find out if it has everything you’re looking for in a tool, let me give you the jest right now: Grammarly is excellent, and even though it’s not for everyone, you should give it a try!